mike-plummer/prairie-code-2016/angular2/README.md

 to be a simple demo of basic Angular 2 concepts with a few of the current best-practice tools thrown in including Pug templating and Webpack.

+# Slides

+Just looking for the slides?
+Clone the repo and open `angular2-slides/index.html` in your browser.
+Use arrow keys for navigation.

 # Instructions

 1. Clone repo